-Ras Dia, Executive Director
+Ras Dia, Managing Director

 Ras Dia, a native of New York City, discovered his passion for the arts as a member of the Boy’s Choir of Harlem, singing music from Monteverdi to Kanye West, learning a wide variety of dance styles including Rag and South African Gumboot, performing for Nelson Mandela’s final visit to the U.S. as South Africa’s President, as well as for the New York City Prayer Service in the weeks immediately following the 9/11 attacks on the World Trade Center.
 He attributes this formative experience to his belief that artistic expression is an extension of, and a tool for recognizing, honoring, and celebrating humanity.